cristianflorincojocaru/QG-E-COMMERCE-WEB-APP/README.md

 - Add to cart with animated navbar badge pop

 ### 🛒 CART
-- Real-time quantity controls (+ / −) with optimistic UI
+* Real-time quantity controls (+ / −) with optimistic UI
-- Price bump animation on total when quantity changes
+* Price bump animation on total when quantity changes
-- Skeleton loading state on first load
+* Skeleton loading state on first load
-- `BehaviorSubject` for shared state — single `loadCart()` call at app init, all components subscribe
+* `BehaviorSubject` for shared state — single `loadCart()` call at app init, all components subscribe
+* Empty state with consistent SVG icon matching the rest of the app

 ### ✅ CHECKOUT
 - Multi-field shipping form with inline validation